 Now, with the long-awaited introduction of the Boeing 787-9 Dreamliner, Turkish can truly compete with a compelling hard product, as well, complementing its renowned food-and-beverage program with a far more modern, private lie-flat seat.

 Naturally, having already reviewed the Airbus A330 and Boeing 777-300ER products, I was eager to give Turkish’s 787-9 Dreamliner a try.
 I ended up booking a round-trip ticket between Istanbul and Atlanta with an economy return for a reasonable $1,645 (£1,253).

 I credited my flight to United MileagePlus, earning 100% elite-qualifying and redeemable miles for the 5,774-mile flight.

-Though there wasn’t any US-bound availability around my planned travel dates, you can find business-class awards on the 787-9 from time to time, and since the airline is part of the Star Alliance there are numerous ways to book, including through Air Canada Aeroplan, Aviana LifeMiles, Singapore KrisFlyer and United MileagePlus.
+Though there wasn’t any U.S.-bound availability around my planned travel dates, you can find business-class awards on the 787-9 from time to time, and since the airline is part of the Star Alliance there are numerous ways to book, including through Air Canada Aeroplan, Aviana LifeMiles, Singapore KrisFlyer and United MileagePlus.

 The business-class lounge at the old hub was spectacular, but the rest of the terminal left much to be desired.

 This is, quite simply, a whole new world for Turkish, and any other carriers and their passengers flying through IST.

 The new terminal is massive, so I recommend arriving early enough to get through all of the various lines — starting with a security checkpoint just to enter the building — and make your way to your gate, which in many cases can require far more walking than you’d normally expect.